justinrgarrard/world-of-naevis.net/docs/adventuring/downtime/index.md

 {: .downtime}
 > **Cleric: Read Omens**
 >
-> During the next session, you gain the ability to alter fate a number of times equal to your proficiency bonus.
+> During the next session, you gain the ability to alter fate one time.
 You can reroll an attack roll, an ability check, or a saving throw.
 Alternatively, you can force an attack roll against you to be rerolled.
 For any reroll, the new value is used.

 {: .downtime}
 > **Fighter: Conditioning Drills**